muhkuh-sys/taglist_editor/doc/readme.txt

 Editing the tag list
 ====================
-- Load a binary taglist file or an NXO file.
+- Load a binary tag list file or an NXO file.

 - The list of tags contained in the file is shown on the left hand side.
   Click on the tag names to view or edit their contents.
 On the right